 Showing surprising range, Made of Strings, Greg’s first full-length record, backed by entertainment company New Neighborhood, and slated for release June 14th, is heartfelt, raw, and focused on grand, essential ideas.
 It asks why we’re here and how we keep going - questions that became especially meaningful to Greg as the record was being made.
 The album is dedicated to Samantha Morris, Greg’s girlfriend, who was fighting cancer during the recording and passed away just after the record was finished.

-Made of Strings was produced by Al Sgro and Will Golden, know for their work with Joe Purdy and Eric Hutchinson and features known players Rich Hinman (K.D.
+Made of Strings was produced by Al Sgro and Will Golden, known for their work with Joe Purdy and Eric Hutchinson and features known players Rich Hinman (K.D.
 Lang, Sara Bareilles), Jerry Borger (Ziggy Marley, Jonathan Wilson), Brian Whelan (Dwight Yoakam), and Brian Wright (Aaron Lee Tasjan).

 It’s a dynamic, impassioned collection of tunes that reflect the full range of Greg’s influences.
 Greg’s father, an autoworker and pipe-fitter, taught Greg to love country giants like Willie Nelson, while Greg’s mom, who put herself through school as a single parent to become a family law attorney, had the Simon & Garfunkel records.
 Both were fans of classic American folk.
 Greg grew up in the Pacific Northwest and developed his own love of the indie songwriters of the region.
 You can hear all these elements playing off of each other on the album.